AlonCang/Local/DarkestDark/Daily Report.md

 2. Added a couple of journal items.
 	- How do i make it so that the journal will be printed like the inventory?
 Shouldi just copy the code?

+3. did a tiny bit of formatting on how things are printed.
 WISDOM:
 ------------
 Remember wisdom for life.
 Whenever you try to make anything in code, try to think what would be the most minimal way that it could be represented in code